-The pointers below elaborate the differences between the two in detail.
+The pointers below elaborate on the differences between the two in detail.

 Compared to REITS, InvITs are more liquid.
 Such a point of difference arises from the fact that InvITs come with a large trading lot size, which is often not feasible for small investors.
 On the other hand, the lower unit price and trading size of REITs make it a viable option for small investors.

-When it comes to InvITs, their growth prospect depends mainly on the success of acquisition and concession of assets.
-Whereas, the growth prospects of REITs rely on the redevelopment or acquisition of assets, new construction, etc.
+When it comes to InvITs, their growth prospect depends mainly on the success of the acquisition and concession of assets.
+Whereas the growth prospects of REITs rely on the redevelopment or acquisition of assets, new construction, etc.

 The infrastructure sector is prone to react to regulatory policies and political interference.
 Thus, parking funds in infrastructure investment trusts often prove risky.
 On the other hand, REITs tend to hold properties that are either leased or owned on a freehold basis.

 Lastly, it can be said that before planning to invest in an infrastructure investment trust, one should assess the pros and cons of the same carefully.